datastax/kafka-sink/changelog/README.md

 - [bug] KAF-41: Byte array values cause CodecNotFoundException
 - [improvement] KAF-10: Disallow connecting to C* nodes
 - [improvement] KAF-15: Gather metrics and report via JMX
+- [new feature] KAF-21: Delete row when record has no value

 ### 1.0.0-alpha2
 - [improvement] KAF-38: Improve performance by parallelizing record mapping and using partition-key-based batches when possible